danisluis5/play/README.md

 users, unless you have paid subscription.
 Also I'm sure VLCJ will never be released under LGPL licence.

 # Features
-  - building vlc library scripts

-  - native maven support
+  - native maven support (take it from central repo!)

-  - packing vlc librarys into jar and installing it into local maven repo
+  - native librarys in place (no longer need to search for vlc.dll or libvlc.so!)

-  - support for all three platforms.
+  - support for all platforms (win, linux, mac)
   - native stream support (InputStream to the VLC!)

 # This library just works!